cisagov/ICSNPP/zeek_bsap_ip_parser/README.md

 This log captures BSAP RDB function information and logs it to **bsap_ip_rdb.log**.

 The vast majority of BSAP traffic is RDB function traffic.
-The RDB access is used to read and write variables between master and slave RTU's.
+The RDB access is used to read and write variables between master and slave RTUs.

 #### Fields Captured